miguelrodrigueztorrente/miguelrodrigueztorrente.github.io/projects/moonlighter.md

 # Introduction

 The Jorney Awaits is a brief 2D animation based on the world of the Digital Sun Studio game, Moonlighter II.
+You can check it out with full resolution in my Linkedin page with the following link:

 <div class="text-center p-4">
   <img width="1920px" class="img-fluid" src="https://i.imgur.com/tvuM241.png">